Karl Suessenguth

-Karl Suessenguth (22 June 1893, Münnerstadt – 7 April 1955, Ischia) was a German botanist.
+Karl Suessenguth (22 June 1893 in Münnerstadt – 7 April 1955 in Ischia) was a German botanist.

-He studied under Karl Ritter von Goebel at the University of Munich, where in 1927 he became a professor of botany.
+He studied under Karl Ritter von Goebel at the Ludwig-Maximilians-Universität München, where in 1927 he became a professor of botany.
 From 1927 to 1955 he was curator of the Botanische Staatssammlung München.

 As a taxonomist, he classified many plants within the family Amaranthaceae.
 The botanical genera Suessenguthia (family Acanthaceae) and Suessenguthiella (family Molluginaceae) commemorate his name.

 Written works

 He was an editor of the multi-volume Illustrierte Flora von Mittel-Europa (Illustrated Flora of Central Europe) and the author of the following works: